Frequently asked questions

 Some preliminary reading may be required of you prior to the start of your first semester date and we will notify you in advance about this.

-Can I get in touch with other EMJMD ACES students before the programme starts?
+Can I get in touch with other EMJMD ACES-STAR students before the course starts?

-During the summer before you embark on the EMJMD ACES+, you will receive by agreement the contact details of other students on the EMJMD ACES+.
+During the summer before you embark on the EMJMD ACES-STAR, you will receive by agreement the contact details of other students on the EMJMD ACES-STAR.
 Our Facebook account provides a good introduction to other students and opportunity to exchange information about, for example, finding accommodation and travel to Oban.
-In addition, many countries have an Erasmus Mundus alumni association whose representatives can offer advice and suggestions about preparing for the start of your studies and the travel that will be involved over the course of the 2 years.
+In addition, many countries have an Erasmus Mundus alumni association whose representatives can offer advice and suggestions to help you prepare for the start of your studies and the travel that will be involved over the 2 years course.
 For more information, click here: Erasmus Mundus Students and Alumni Association

-Do I need to sign a contract to enrol on the EMJMD ACES programme?
+Do I need to sign a contract to enrol on the EMJMD ACES-STAR course?

-Every EMJMD ACES+ student must sign a Student Agreement.
-This agreement sets out your rights and entitlements as well as your responsibilities as an EMJMD ACES+ student.
-You will be sent a Student Agreement during the summer prior to your arrival in Oban for the first semester and we will ask that you sign this and email a signed copy back to us.
-A copy of the agreement bearing your signature and that of the programme leader will be available for you when you start the first semester of the programme.
+Every EMJMD ACES-STAR student must sign a Student Agreement before the start of the course.
+This agreement sets out your rights and entitlements as well as your responsibilities as an EMJMD ACES-STAR student.
+You will be sent a Student Agreement during the summer prior to the first semester and we will ask that you sign this agreement and email a signed copy back to us.
+A copy of the agreement bearing your signature and that of the programme leader will be available for you when you start the first semester of the course.
 Please email ACES@sams.ac.uk if you have any queries about the Student Agreement.

 Do I get holidays?

 Absolutely!
 You will receive two weeks at Christmas and Easter of each academic year.
 Moreover, between the first and second years of the course, you will be free from early August until early September, although where you travel may be limited depending on your visa.